The Department of Film and Media Arts’ programs are housed in the Dorothea Ilgen Shaffer Art Building and Smith Hall on Main Campus.

 Shaffer is also home to illustration and painting programs in the School of Art, jazz studies in the Setnor School of Music, and Syracuse University Art Museum.
 In addition to studios for M.F.A. students, Smith Hall is home to Random Access, a graduate student-run gallery, and the School of Design’s M.F.A. in design program.

 Film and media arts facilities are media-based, interdisciplinary, and not completely divided by major.
 For example, any film and media arts student needing to edit sound uses the same facilities.
 This allows students to understand how interdisciplinary and often collaborative media arts can be.
-The Cage houses all video and photo equipment, which students may check out and use.
+The Equipment Cage in Shaffer Art Building houses all video and photo equipment, which students may check out and use.

 Art Photography